natandaniel/web_services_in_core_java/README.md

-# This repository holds some of my JAVA/JEE projects with instructions to run and test them.
+# JAVA/JEE code samples with instructions to run and test them.

 # ws.soap.time